StarExecMiami/StarExec-ARC/README.md

 The following steps are required to get it all working
 * Build containerised proxy-prover versions of the ATP systems.
-  - That requires containerised (non-proxy-versions) versions of the ATP systems.
+  - That requires containerised (non-proxy) versions of the ATP systems.
     * Those are built in the `provers-containerised` directory.
     * The README file has instructions.
   - The proxy-prover versions are then built in the `starexec-proxy-provers` directory.